-28 Jun In the Thicket of Things: The Ballad of the Wild Beach Rose
+28 Jun In the thicket of things: Ballad of the wild beach rose

 If any scent has the power to immediately take us right back to our recent, epic drive through the Northeast — five days, five months, five years from now — it’s the fragrance of Rosa rugosa growing along the dunes of Montauk and Maine.

 We first spotted these wild beach roses growing in the sand near Shadmoor State Park.
 We sat beside them while eating lobster rolls at Cape Porpoise.
 We whistled past thickets six feet deep while riding bikes in Kennebunkport, passing in and out of their pink perfumed auras.
 The broad, single petals of these roses are theatrically at odds with their beige, salty surroundings.
 The leaves are crinkly, pinnately compound.
 Apparently, this plant spits in the face of chemical sprays.
 Rosehip fruits (aka beach tomatoes) of Japanese roses (what they’re also called) are a colossal source of vitamin C. There’s just something honest about this flattish, open-faced bloom.